project-hadron/discovery-transition-ds/docs/source/reports/metadata.rst

-Knowledge capture is placed under a tree structure of: - catalogue: provides an encompassing group identifier such as attributes or observations. - label: a subset of catagories identifing the individual set of text such as attribute name or observation type. - text: a brief or descriptive narrative of the catalogue and label.
+Knowledge capture is placed under a tree structure of: - catalogue: provides an encompassing group identifier such as attributes or observations. - label: a subset of categories identifying the individual set of text such as attribute name or observation type. - text: a brief or descriptive narrative of the catalogue and label.
 Text is immutable thus new text with the same catalogue and label will be added to the